 Now you study the results that your changes bring about and see what is working and what is not.
 Process mining can pick up these changes in the end-to-end processes and continue monitoring them for you, in contrast to traditional analytics, which is hard-coded in and won't follow new changes in your operations.
 Process mining helps you verify if the changes are working as intended and if any value is added to your process.
 This step acts as a bridge between the Do and the Act parts.

-#Tip: A good rule of thumb is implementing small-scale changes in the Do step, then standardizing or scale it up in the Act step.
+#Tip: A good rule of thumb is implementing small-scale changes in the Do-step, then standardizing or scaling it up in the Act-step.